Frequently Asked Questions

 Can I choose which updates to install?

-You can choose to update your product into a specific update level.
+You can choose to update your product to a specific update level.
 This will update the product from the existing level to the chosen level, applying the updates in between.

-We are releasing WSO2 updates with a commercial EULA license.
+We have released WSO2 Updates with a commercial EULA license.
 Find out more about the EULA license.

 Should I test my updates and hotfixes?

-WSO2 takes accountability to test all updates and hotfixes thoroughly in systems where all previous updates are installed.
-However, it is best to install the updates or hotfixes to either your development, staging or testing environment that has the same product distribution that runs on your production environment, execute test run and thereafter apply to the production environment.
+WSO2 tests all updates and hotfixes before releasing them to customers.
+However, it is a best practice to install updates or hotfixes to either your development, staging or testing environment that has the same product distribution that runs on your production environment, execute test run and thereafter apply to the production environment.

 How do I know when updates are available?

-You can be aware of the latest updates from WSO2 by logging into Updates Portal.
+You can learn about the latest updates from WSO2 by logging into Updates Portal.

-You can check details about each update and hotfix in Updates Portal.
-Information about your subscribed products is also shown in Updates Portal.
+You can review details about each update and hotfix in Updates Portal.
+Information about your subscribed products is available in Updates Portal.

 What can I do in case of an issue?

-If you encounter any issues when using WSO2 updates, report a issue on Support Portal.
-Please be sure to attach the details of the error when you report it.
-You can get the details by getting the log files in updates/logs in the product directory.
+If you encounter any issues while using WSO2 updates, and you have a valid subscription, please report the issue on the Support Portal.
+Be sure to attach the details of the error when making the report.
+You can obtain the details by accessing the log files in 'updates/logs' within the product directory.

 How can I know what changes are included in an update?